-This is the last in a three-post series where we have been documenting the stages of the Volcanic Trails.
+This is the last in a series of posts about the epic Volcanic Trails.
+You can choose to take only part one or only part two.
+Additionally, you can do the complete trek.
 The Volcanic Trails are a lesser-known set of trails in the Highlands of Iceland that make a very interesting alternative to the classic Laugavegur trail.

-From the Explorer’s peak to the Canyon of Fire, part 1, and then to Strutur trail, part 2, and now beyond.
-The third and final stretch of the Volcanic Trails sees you up into the hills of the Fjallabak region, completing the journey at the Highland oasis Landmannalaugar, with mountain huts at every step of the way!
+From the Explorer’s peak to the Canyon of Fire and then to Strutur trail in part 1 and now beyond.
+The final stretch of the Volcanic Trails sees you up into the hills of the Fjallabak region, completing the journey at the Highland oasis Landmannalaugar, with mountain huts at every step of the way!

 The trails covers a total distance of 38 kilometers (24 miles) at an altitude of 600-900 meters (2000-3000 ft) and with a maximum ascent of 400 m (1300 ft).